-Introduction: Yom Kippur is the culmination of the “Ten Days of Awe,” in which we are to conduct a soul search of ourselves and root out any inequity found.
-We are to make repairs between ourselves, YHVH Elohim, and people around us.
+Introduction: Yom Kippur is the culmination of the “Ten Days of Awe,” in which we are to conduct a soul search of ourselves and root out any inequity brought to our attention by the Ruach (Holy Spirit).
+During Rosh Hashana and the 10 Days of Awe We were to make repairs in ourselves, with our fellow man, and with YHVH Elohim.
 Traditionally, on this day rabbis read from that which is my text today because it is an example of what true repentance for sin before YHVH is.
 We know that Jonah reluctantly went to Nineveh a great heathen city and preached YHVH’s message of condemnation and hope.
 This is Nineveh’s reaction.

 Jonah 3: 5-10

 5 So the people of Nineveh believed YHVH, and proclaimed a fast, and put on sackcloth, from the greatest of them even to the least of them.

 6 For word came unto the king of Nineveh, and he arose from his throne, and he laid his robe from him, and covered him with sackcloth, and sat in ashes.